Skip Ribbon Commands

 Dr. Aiman Erbad, Vice President for Research and Graduate Studies, Qatar University

-Excellency Ambassador Ashraf Khojaev, Ambassador of Uzbekistan Embassy in Doha
+His Excellency Ashraf Khojaev, Ambassador of the Republic of Uzbekistan to Qatar

 Prof. Kaltham Al-Ghanim, Director of Social and Economic Survey Research Institute, Qatar University